December 06, 2016

-The first implementation of Spark comes via two new markets and currencies: We’re excited to announce partnerships with Korea’s Korbit and the Philippines’ Coins.ph.
-These two early market leaders in digital currency technology will connect to Circle through partnership and implementation of the Spark APIs.
+The first implementation of CENTRE comes via two new markets and currencies: We’re excited to announce partnerships with Korea’s Korbit and the Philippines’ Coins.ph.
+These two early market leaders in digital currency technology will connect to Circle through partnership and implementation of the CENTRE APIs.

 This will allow Circle customers in the US, UK and Europe to send and receive value with customers in Korea and The Philippines seamlessly, with the speed, security and cost efficiency of distributed ledgers, but with a pure fiat-to-fiat consumer experience, and one that is compliant with international standards for KYC & AML.
 For customers using Circle, Korbit, or Coins, this makes sending international payments as easy as sending a message to a phone number or email address.